szeitlin/szeitlin-blog/content/posts/engineering/data-eng-is-real-eng.md

 - We use containers, maybe more than some software engineers

 - We use databases, a lot more than most software engineers

 ##What makes data engineering its own thing

 The customers for data engineering are usually all internal.
 That's the major difference.

-But this is also true for another team of engineers who are essential to a software business: your ops team.
+But this is also true for another team of engineers who are essential to a software business: your devops team.
 You could just look at it as another form of backend infrastructure: the front end doesn't work without the back end.
-Similarly, many parts of the business are running in the dark without data.
+Similarly, many parts of the business are serving garbage, or not running at all, without data.

 We are often, but not always, like a separate startup within a company.
-By that I mean, we usually do most, if not all, our own DevOps and product management.
+By that I mean, we usually do most, if not all, our own devops and product management.
-Data engineering teams often have our own stack.
+This is partly because data teams usually have a separate tech stack.
+It's mostly because devops teams traditionally aren't big enough to support a data team's separate stack on top of everything a devops team normally does.
+I'm not saying this is how it should be, but it's where most companies fail to plan for sufficient resourcing.

 Some of the tools we use are different.

-We have to know about a lot of different databases.

-Our databases are mostly usually columnar.
+For example, we have to know about, and typically have to support, a lot of different databases, and at scale, our databases are columnar.
+We have to architect our tables and queries while accounting for the potential cost of storing and retrieving data at scale.

 We do a lot of ETL.
+We have special tools that we use to automate ETL.
+Some of these tools are basically their own ecosystem.
+At this point, I'm not really exaggerating when I say that Airflow is approximately on par with Django for how complex and specific it is, in terms of how much knowledge is needed to use and maintain it, even in a 'hosted' environment like Google Composer.

 We have to know all about streaming and cloud stuff.
- We also do stuff in containers.
+We have to understand distributed systems, and we have to know enough about all the infrastructure running our distributed systems that we can at least know what to google for, and who to ask, when we need help.

+We also use containers.
+We have to know how to use docker, and often kubernetes as well.
+Most modern software engineering stacks use docker now, and many use kubernetes.
+But we also need to know, again, specialized systems that use kubernetes to serve models and pipelines.
+These systems are still under rapid development, so it's always a moving target.
+We rarely get to just sit back and practice doing things we've done before.

 ## Why our CICD has to be a little different from the usual setup for web development